arduino/arduino-iot-js/README.md

   // updateCb(message) will be called every time a new value is available.
 Value can be string, number, or a boolean depending on the property type
 });

+// Re-connect with a new authentication token, keeping the subscriptions
+// to the Things topics ArduinoCloud.updateToken(newToken).then(() => {
+  // Successful reconnection with the provided new token });

 ```

 ## Run tests